-If you are planning to sell an inherited property below fair market value, make sure to consult with our tax specialist first.
-There are some implications that you might need to understand before selling your inherited property at a loss.
+If you plan to sell an inherited property below fair market value, consult with our tax specialist first.
+You might need to understand some implications before selling your inherited property at a loss.

 How Much Is Capital Gains Tax on Inherited Property?

-Capital gains is a tax that you have to pay on any profit made from a taxable asset, which basically means that if you sell anything for more than it’s worth then you have to give the government a cut.
-The capital gain on inherited property is calculated by subtracting your adjusted basis (usually fair market value or FMV) from the fair market value at the time of sale and multiplying this number with your overall rate of capital gains.
+are a tax on any profit made from a taxable asset.
+This means that if you sell anything for more than it’s worth, you have to give the government a cut.
+The capital gain on inherited property is calculated by subtracting your adjusted basis (usually fair market value or FMV) from the fair market value at the time of sale and multiplying this number with your overall capital gains rate.

 There are different rules for calculating your adjusted basis if you inherit property from someone other than a spouse.

-If you inherited the property from a spouse who died before 2010 then your adjusted basis is the fair market value at the time of death.
-If you inherited the property from someone else then the fair market value at their death is used as the fair market value of your asset.
+If you inherited the property from a spouse who died before 2010, your adjusted basis is the fair market value at the time of death.
+If you inherited the property from someone else, the fair market value at their death is used as the fair market value of your asset.

-If you are planning to be taxed according to fair market value, then there are some strategies you can employ in order to get more money for your inherited home that will require consulting with a real estate lawyer.
-Most real estate lawyers usually have tricks up their sleeve that not every homeowner knows about.
-For example, it’s possible to sell an inheritance above fair market value by proving the existing owner undervalued it so much so that it cost too much to fix.
+If you are planning to be taxed according to fair market value, then there are some strategies you can employ to get more money for your inherited home that will require consulting with a real estate lawyer.
+Most real estate lawyers usually have tricks that not every homeowner knows about.
+For example, it’s possible to sell an inheritance above fair market value by proving the existing owner undervalued it so much that it costs too much to fix.

-Sales price depends on fair market value, fair market value must be more than the fair market value that you inherited.
+The sales price depends on fair market value, which must be greater than the fair market value that you inherited.

-– fair market value (FMV) is defined as “the price at which an asset would change hands between a willing buyer and a willing seller”
+– fair market value (FMV) is “the price at which an asset would change hands between a willing buyer and a willing seller.”

 Avoiding Capital Gains Tax On Inherited Property